Littlewood-Richardson Coefficient, Springer Fibers and the Annihilator Varieties of Induced Representations: Lattices and Affine Grassmannian

 \section{Lattices and Affine Grassmannian}

-In this paper, we will introduce four major pictures for the Littlewood-Richardson coefficient: the first picture is the extensions of torsion $\mathbb{C}[t]$-modules and the top-degree coefficient of the Hall-Littlewood polynomial, which we have already introduced in the previous section.
-The second picture is the extension of sublattices in $\mathcal{O}^n$.
-This picture is closely related to the first picture.
-The third picture uses the geometric Satake isomorphism and the interpretation of Littlewood-Richardson coefficients as decomposition multiplicities for tensor products of finite dimensional representation of $GL_n$, which are directly related to the affine Grassmannian.
-The fourth picture is the number of irreducible components of certain subvarieties of the Springer fibers in a generalized flag manifold.
+In this paper, we will discuss four interpretations for the Littlewood-Richardson coefficient: the first picture is related to the extensions of torsion $\mathbb{C}[t]$-modules and the top-degree coefficient of Hall-Littlewood polynomials, which we have already introduced in the previous section.
+The second picture relates the Littlewood-Richardson coefficients to extensions of sublattices in $\mathcal{O}^n$.
+This approach is closely related to the first picture, and requires the understanding of the geometry of affine Grassmannian.
+The third picture applies the Geometric Satake Isomorphism to draw connection between the Littlewood-Richardson coefficients and the decomposition multiplicities of tensor products of finite dimensional representations of $GL_n$.
+The fourth picture shows that the Littlewood-Richardson coefficients is equal to the number of irreducible components of certain subvarieties of the Springer fibers in a generalized flag manifold.
 The whole Section \ref{affinegrassmannian} is devoted to the discussion of the second and the third picture.
-The fourth picture will be introduced in Section \ref{nilpchapter}.\\ In this section we would like to discuss the link between module extensions and geometry.
-Throughout this paper, we fix a ring $\mathcal{O}=\mathbb{C}\left[\!\left[t\right]\!\right]$ with a maximal ideal $\frakp = t\mathcal{O}$.
-We will establish a geometric model for the extensions of finite dimensional modules of the form
+The fourth picture will be introduced in Section \ref{nilpchapter}.\\ Throughout this paper, we will fix the ring $\mathcal{O}=\mathbb{C}\left[\!\left[t\right]\!\right]$ with a maximal ideal $\frakp = t\mathcal{O}$.
+We will introduce a geometric model for the extensions of the finite dimensional $\mathcal{O}$-module